-Limits: Up to $2,000 can be contributed annually.
-Contributions are phased out at incomes between $95,000 and $110,000 for single tax filers, $190,000 to $220,000 for married filers (though there are some ways around these limits).
+Limits: Contributions are phased out at incomes between $95,000 and $110,000 for single tax filers, $190,000 to $220,000 for married filers (though there are some ways around these limits).
 Contributions can be made until the student turns 18 and must be withdrawn by age 30.
 The deadline to open a Coverdell ESA: April 15.

 Investment choices: Whatever is offered by the company with which you’ve opened the account.